2026 Education Policy

 Registrants are expected to be engaged with the course material at all times.

-classes from a suitable learning environment.
-Being seated at a desk or table in a
+from a suitable learning environment.
+Being seated at a desk or table in a quiet,

-quiet, distraction-free location is considered appropriate.
-Registrants are required
+distraction-free location is considered appropriate.
+Registrants are required to keep their

-to keep their cameras turned on at all times.
-Students should ensure their
+cameras turned on at all times.
+Students should ensure their background is appropriate

 6 | P a g e